 Next is the run-time phase.
-For the vCPE blueprint, the main run-time ONAP software components utilized are the Service Orchestrator (SO), related controllers (SDN-C for layer 2-3 and APP-C for Layer 4-7 deployment and configuration), Active and Available Inventory (A&AI), and Data Collection Analytics and Events engine (DCAE).
+For the vCPE blueprint, the main run-time ONAP software components utilized are the Service Orchestrator (SO), related controllers (SDN-C for layer 2-3, APP-C for Layer 4-7 deployment and configuration and VF-C for VNFs with TOSCA descriptors), Active and Available Inventory (A&AI), and Data Collection Analytics and Events engine (DCAE).
 Of course, most of the platform's other components are also involved in this blueprint as part of the standard run-time execution process, but a full discussion is outside the scope of this document.